USDA-ARS-GBRU/itsxpress/README.rst

-Installing ITSxpress for use as a QIIME2 Plugin
+Installing ITSxpress for use as a QIIME2 plugin
 ----------------------------------------------------

 To install ITSxpress as a plugin for QIIME 2, first install QIIME 2 Amplicon Distribution as a separate Conda/Mamba environemnt using their instructions